 Co-localization of methylation haplotype blocks with known regulatory elements.
-MHBs appear to represent a distinct type of genomic feature that partially overlaps with multiple well-documented genomic elements (Figure 1d).
+MHBs （established by 61 WGBS dataset）appear to represent a distinct type of genomic feature that partially overlaps with multiple well-documented genomic elements (Figure 1d).
 Among all the methylation blocks, 60,828 (41.1%) were located in intergenic regions while 87,060 (58.9%) regions in transcribed regions.
 These MHBs were significantly (p-value<10-6) enriched in enhancers (enrichment factor=7.6), super enhancers (enrichment factor=2.3), promoter regions (enrichment factor=14.5), CpG islands (enrichment factor=70.4) and imprinted genes (enrichment factor=54.6).
 In addition, we observed modest depletion in LAD17 and LOCK regions18 (46% and 37% of the expected values), modest enrichment in TAD19.
 Importantly, we observed a very strong (26-fold) enrichment in variable methylation regions (VMR)16 (Figure 1e), suggesting that increased epigenetic variability in a cell population or tissue can be coordinated locally among hundreds of thousands of genomic regions20.
 We further examined a subset of MHBs that do not overlap with CpG islands, and observed a consistent enrichment pattern (Figure 1e), suggesting that local CpG density alone does not account for the enrichment.

 Previous studies on mouse and human21,22 demonstrated that dynamically methylated regions were associated with regulatory regions such as enhancer-like regions marked by H3K27ac and transcription factor binding sites.
 In human, 21.8% of autosomal CpGs were found to be differentially methylated across 30 human cell and tissue types17.
 These CpGs were enriched at low to intermediate CpG density promoters.
-Using publicly available histone mapping data for human adult tissues, we found co-localization of methylation haplotype blocks with marks for active promoters (H3K4me3 with H3K27ac), but not for active enhancers23 (no peak for H3K4me1) (Supplementary Fig. 2).
+Using publicly available histone mapping data for human adult tissues, we found co-localization of methylation haplotype blocks with marks for active promoters (H3K4me3 with H3K27ac), but not for active enhancers23 (no peak for H3K4me1) (Supplementary Fig. 4).
+Meanwhile, we demonstrated these enrichments were not affected by CpG density (Supplementary Fig. 1c).
 Therefore, MHBs likely capture the local coherent epigenetic signatures that are directly or indirectly coupled with transcriptional regulation.

 Block-level analysis of human normal tissues and stem cell lines with methylation haplotype load.
 To enable quantitative analysis of the methylation patterns within individual MHBs across many samples, we need a single metric to define the methylated pattern of multiple CpG sites within each block.
 Ideally this metric is not only a function of average methylation level for all the CpG sites in the block, but also can capture the pattern of co-methylation on single DNA molecules.
 For this purpose, we defined Methylation Haplotype Load (MHL), which is a weighted mean of the fraction of fully methylated haplotypes and substrings at different lengths (i.e. all possible substrings).
 Compared with other metrics used in the literature (methylation level, methylation entropy, epi-polymorphism and haplotypes counts), MHL is capable of distinguishing blocks that have the same average methylation but various degrees of coordinated methylation (Figure 2).
 In addition, MHL is bounded between 0 and 1, which allows for direct comparison of different regions across many data sets without normalization.